swharden/SWHLab/doc/uses/EPSCs-and-IPSCs/readme.md

 ---|---|---
 ![](13a.png) | ![](13b.png) | ![](13c.png)

-## Plpt the difference with respect to time
+## Plot the difference with respect to time
 - this code is in (14.py)

  ![](14.png)